Assessment at Utica College

 Principles of Good Assessment

 Assessment is systematic inquiry in support of student learning.
-Good assessment provides insight into how well we are achieving the institutional and program-level goals and how well students are accomplishing the learning goals in their academic programs/majors.
+Good assessment provides insight into how well we are achieving institutional goals and how well students are accomplishing the learning goals in their academic programs.

 - Good assessment is governed by faculty.
 Faculty determine what learning should occur in each of their programs and at the institutional-level.
 They provide the opportunities for students to achieve this learning; select the means by which the learning will be measured; determine the outcomes, benchmarks, or targets; and own the analysis and interpretation of assessment findings.

 - Good assessment is non-punitive.
 Continuous improvement is the heart of assessment.
 Results are used solely to inform positive change to curriculum, pedagogy, and assessment practices.

 - Good assessment is well-planned and well-documented.
 It yields useful results that are specific enough to inform improved curriculum, pedagogy, and services.

 - Good assessment is student-centered.
 Assessment is something we do for students, not something done to students.